adam-zakaria/task_dashboard/README.md

 ## UI Considerations

 ### Color Palette
-I wanted to insure that there is at least *some* color, and Material UI's default components provide enough blue and gray that the aesthetic is enhacned.
+I wanted to insure that there is at least *some* color, and Material UI's default components effectively use color to direct the user's attention and provide enough blue and gray that the aesthetic is enhanced.
 With more time, a more attractive and complex palette would be created.

 ### Task List
 There are a lot of ways to display tasks on the screen.
 We'll assume this is a desktop app and will ignore responsive design (mobile).
 With a project management tool like Jira, tasks may be organized in columns or rows by epic, sprint, assignee, etc. For simplicity, in this application tasks are displayed in a single panel as a scrollable list.